-Services that are covered for you What you must pay when you get these services Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either \$20-\$55 copayment you are temporarily outside the service area of the plan, or even \$20 copayment for inif you are inside the service area of the plan, it is unreasonable community urgent care given your time, place, and circumstances to obtain this service 0.5.5.0 11 11 1 0 from network providers with whom the plan contracts.
-Your \$55 for all other places of plan must cover urgently needed services and only charge you service in-network cost sharing.
-Examples of urgently needed services 1 are unforeseen medical illnesses and injuries, or unexpected You do not pay this amount flare-ups of existing conditions.
-However, medically necessary if you are admitted to the routine provider visits, such as annual checkups, are not hospital within 3 days. considered urgently needed even if you are outside the service You pay these amounts area of the plan or the plan network is temporarily unavailable. until you reach the out-of- Coverage is limited to the United States and its territories. pocket maximum.
+Urgently needed services

+A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Your plan must cover urgently needed services and only charge you in-network cost sharing.
+Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+Coverage is limited to the United States and its territories.
+What you must pay when you get these services